Internal Conflict: Two Worrisome Days in Washington DC: Day One

 How to Deal with Unwanted Guests

-After they herd you through two security checkpoints, and after you’ve been put through a metal detector and an X-Ray machine, you are finally permitted to enter your house where – surprise! – you are left to wander aimlessly through the downstairs ceremonial rooms without a guide.
+After they herd you through two security checkpoints, and after you’ve been put through a metal detector and an X-Ray machine, you are finally permitted to enter this house that supposedly belongs to you where – surprise! – you are left to wander aimlessly through the downstairs ceremonial rooms without a guide.

 That’s right.
 The White House tour is not guided.
-Apparently they’ve figured out that unwelcome guests are more likely to move through an attraction quickly when there is no information about it.
+Apparently they’ve figured out that unwelcome guests are more likely to move through an attraction quickly when there is little or no information about it.

 You are let into the White House through the East Colonnade on the lower level where you are free to look at a few portraits of former presidents and some nice photographs of them and their families.
 You can peek into the Library, the Vermeil Room and the China Room, which are handsomely furnished and almost never used for anything.